Quantum158/Speed-Tracking/README.md

 The first time you open the Excel sheet, you will see 2 tabs:
     Index, and (BLANK).
 * "Index" will contain a list of key information from all the athletes personal pages
-* "(BLANK)" is a template sheet
+* "(BLANK)" is a template sheet used to add new athletes

 ## Adding a New Athlete
+(Accurate for Windows 10)
 First, Duplicate the "(BLANK)" sheet.

 * Right click on the tab, Click "Move or Copy", Select a position for the sheet to appear, click "Make a copy" at the bottom of the popup, then press "OK".

-Then, make sure that a tab you just created is positioned in-between Index and (BLANK).
+Then, move the tab you created so it is positioned in-between Index and (BLANK) (if it is not already).

 ### Renaming Athlete Pages
 To rename an athletes page, right click on the tab you wish to edit and click "Rename".
 When finished, you will see the new name update in side of the spreadsheet.

-**Note: You are not able to edit the name of an athlete any other way, attempting to edit the cell will not work**
+**Note: You are not able to edit the name of an athlete any other way, attempting to edit the cell containing the name will not work**

 ### Adding Data to an Athletes Page